-There were a total of 32 complaints made against the administrator from members of the Fund in the reporting year, which equates to 0.13% of the total workload.
-Of the 32 complaints, 22 were upheld and a correction and/or an apology was made by the administrator.
+There were a total of 38 complaints made against the administrator from members of the Fund in the reporting year, which equates to 0.16% of the total workload.
+Of the 38 complaints, 17 were upheld and a correction and/or an apology was made by the administrator.

-The cost of administration in 2021/22 was £785k, compared to £849K in 2020/21.
+The cost of administration in 2022/23 was £1,179k, compared to £785K in 2021/22.
 The cost is made up of the third-party administration contract, including the administration of the pension payroll, and the internal costs associated with administering the Fund.
-This year the average cost of administering the Fund per member was £30.76 based on the current cost and membership at 31 March 2022, compared to £34.35 per member at 31 March 2021.
+This year the average cost of administering the Fund per member was £44.64 based on the current cost and membership at 31 March 2023, compared to £30.76 per member at 31 March 2022.

 Members are free to contact the pension administrator, Equiniti, at any time with any queries or questions they may have in regard to their record and/or their future benefits.
 Newsletters, the website and scheme updates provide contact details for Equiniti in respect of member record queries and the administering authority's in-house pension team at the London Borough of Hackney for any other questions, or to arrange a 1-2-1 meeting.
 Any contact is kept strictly confidential and secure in accordance with GDPR standards.
-All members were issued with a GDPR Privacy Notice providing them with details of the roles and responsibilities of data controllers, and the updated data protection laws, in May 2018.

-Performance under the pension administration contract when compared to the service level agreement (SLA), was 84.5% for 2020/21 as a whole, and performance has increased to 96.3% for the year 2021/22.
-The administration performance v SLA during 2020/21 in comparison to 2021/22 is shown in the chart below: -
+Performance under the pension administration contract when compared to the service level agreement (SLA), was 96.3% for 2021/22 as a whole, and performance has increased to 97.4% for the year 2022/23.
+The administration performance v SLA during 2021/22 in comparison to 2022/23 is shown in the chart below: -